TrellixVulnTeam/swahilipython_SCMU/Doc/library/hashlib.rst

    Return the digest of the data passed to the :meth:`update` method so far.
-   This is a bytes object of size :attr:`digest_size` which may contain bytes in the whole range from 0 to 255.
+   This is a bytes object of size :attr:`digest_size` which may contain bytes in the whole range kutoka 0 to 255.

 .. method:: hash.hexdigest()